nimalank7/prometheus-ha/prometheus-sharding-k8s/README.md

 kubectl get pods
 ```

-## Sharding Strategies

-There are two main types of strategies to achieve sharding, Manual and Automated. </br>

-**Manual Sharding**

-Manual sharding is more robust, and you are in control. </br>
-It involves manually creating a `Prometheus` instance or "shard" and then setting `ServiceMonitors` per instance to scrape.

-**Automated Sharding**

-Automated sharding is an automated sharding strategy where Prometheus will use a hasmhmod technique to automatically select `ServiceMonitors` per shard to scrape.

----

 ## Create a service account

 Service account with RBAC permissions needs to be created to allow Prometheus instances to access service monitors and allow scraping of service endpoints: